nent/nent/packages/core/src/components/n-app-analytics/actions.md

-# N-ANALYTICS: Actions
+# N-APP-ANALYTICS: Actions

-The Analytics Action Listener is configured to handle commands raised through the [actions system](/actions) to send to all analytics components which can execute functions for any analytics system configured.
+The Analytics Action Listener is configured to handle commands raised through the [actions system](/actions) to send to all analytics elements which can execute functions for any analytics system configured.

 ## Topic: `analytics`